Jonestown: Deaths in Georgetown

-In the early evening of 18 November, at the Temple's headquarters in Georgetown, Temple member Sharon Amos received a radio communication from Jonestown instructing the members at the headquarters to take revenge on the Temple's enemies and then commit revolutionary suicide.
-Later, after police arrived at the headquarters, Sharon escorted her children, Liane (21), Christa (11), and Martin (10), into a bathroom.
-Wielding a kitchen knife, Sharon first killed Christa, and then Martin.
-Then Liane assisted Sharon in cutting her own throat, after which Liane killed herself.
+In the early evening of November 18, at the Temple's headquarters in Georgetown, Temple member Sharon Amos received a radio communication from Jonestown instructing the members in Georgetown to take revenge on the Temple's enemies and then commit revolutionary suicide.
+Later, after police arrived at the Georgetown premises, Amos escorted her children, Liane (21), Christa (11) and Martin (10), into a bathroom.
+Wielding a kitchen knife, Amos first killed Christa and then Martin.
+Then Liane assisted Amos in cutting her own throat, after which Liane killed herself.
+Jones' sons Stephan, Tim and Jim Jr. later found the bodies.

-Stephan, Tim and Jim Jr eventually found them dead after they arrived at the Temple headquarters in their efforts to return to Jonestown to stop the suicide.

 Aftermath

-At the airstrip, Reiterman photographed the aftermath of the shootings.
+At Port Kaituma, Reiterman photographed the aftermath of the airstrip shootings.
 Dwyer assumed leadership at the scene and, at his recommendation, Larry Layton was arrested by Guyanese police.
-Dwyer was grazed by a bullet in his buttock during the shootings.
+Dwyer had been grazed by a bullet in his buttock during the shootings.
 It took several hours before the eleven wounded and others in their party gathered themselves together.
 Most of them spent the night in the Port Kaituma café.
 The more seriously wounded slept in a small tent at the airstrip.
 A Guyanese government plane arrived the following morning to evacuate the wounded.

 Five teenage members of the Parks and Bogue families, with one boyfriend, followed the instructions of defector Gerald Parks to hide in the adjacent jungle until help arrived and their safety was assured.
 Thereafter, that group was lost for three days in the jungle and nearly died.
-Guyanese soldiers eventually found them.
+One of them, Thom Bogue, had been wounded in the leg.
+Guyanese soldiers eventually rescued them.

-After escaping Jonestown, Rhodes arrived in Port Kaituma on the night of 18 November 1978.
+After escaping Jonestown, Rhodes arrived in Port Kaituma on the night of November 18.
 That night, Clayton stayed with a local Guyanese family and travelled to Port Kaituma the next morning.
-Prokes and the Carter brothers were put into protective custody in Port Kaituma.
-They were later released in Georgetown.
-Rhodes, Clayton, Garry, and Lane were also brought to Georgetown.
+Prokes and the Carter brothers were put into protective custody in Port Kaituma; they were later released in Georgetown.
+Rhodes, Clayton, Garry and Lane were also brought to Georgetown.
 Prokes died by suicide on March 14, 1979, during a press conference, four months after the Jonestown incident.

-914 of the 918 dead, including Jones himself, were collected by the United States military in Guyana, then transported by military cargo plane to Dover Air Force Base in Delaware, a location that had been used previously for mass processing of the dead from the Tenerife airport disaster.
-The last shipment of bodies arrived early on the morning of November 27, 1978.
-The base's mortuary was tasked with fingerprinting, identifying, and processing the bodies.
-The base's resources were overwhelmed, and numerous individuals tasked with moving or identifying the bodies suffered symptoms of PTSD.
+914 of the 918 dead, including Jones himself, were collected by the U.S. military in Guyana, then transported by military cargo plane to Dover Air Force Base in Delaware, a location that had been used previously for mass processing of the dead from the Tenerife airport disaster.
+The last shipment of bodies arrived early on the morning of November 27.
+The base's mortuary was tasked with fingerprinting, identifying and processing the bodies.
+The base's resources were overwhelmed, and numerous individuals tasked with moving or identifying the bodies suffered symptoms of post-traumatic stress disorder.
 In many cases, responsibility for cremation of the remains was distributed to Dover area funeral homes.